cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 - There isin't any documentation labeled 'Installation guide'.
 Instead, installation instructions are part of a larger document labelled [The Update Framework specification](https://theupdateframework.github.io/specification/latest)

 - TUF docs do not provide information about application-specific/OS functionality in system updates.
-Instead it states that TUF provides a secure way for applications to obtain and verify files being distributed by trusted parties.
+Instead the documentation states that TUF provides a secure way for applications to obtain and verify files being distributed by trusted parties.

-- There is sample code in the content that can be easily copy-pastable on other platforms.
+- There is sample code in the content that can be easily copy-pasted on other platforms.

-- It's not clear that the documentation is up-to-date as there are no dates on docs or release notes published.The only document on the site with dates is the [Specification file](https://theupdateframework.github.io/specification/latest/)
+- It's not clear whether the documentation is up-to-date as there are no dates on docs or release notes published.The only document on the site with dates is the [Specification file](https://theupdateframework.github.io/specification/latest/)

 #### Content maintainability & site mechanics
 - The documentation is not searchable.
 You have to go through the site to find what you are looking for.